My Tokyo Guide

 Held annually at Torikoe-jinja Shrine, this Shinto tradition dates back centuries.
 Decorations bought for the New Year are burned on a bonfire—an act known as "tondo-yaki."
 It's said that eating mochi cooked on this fire will offer protection from illness and disaster in the year ahead.

 Tucked away within Ueno Park, Ueno Toshogu Peony Garden is home to a wondrous display of peony flowers.
 While this garden is closed to the public for most of the year, the Fuyu Botan event grants visitors a rare opportunity to take in this garden's immaculate floral displays.

 This special New Year's event—held annually on January 2—offers members of the public an opportunity to visit the grounds of the Imperial Palace, and convey good wishes to the Imperial Family for the year to come.
-It's a unique chance to see the Emperor, Empress, and other members of the Imperial Family, who make five scheduled appearances during the day.
+It's a unique chance to see the Emperor, Empress, and other members of the Imperial Family, who make several scheduled appearances during the day.

 Shinnen Ippan Sanga

 This flea market—recognized as one of Tokyo's Intangible Folk Cultural Properties—dates back to the late 16th century.
 It is held over four days in total: December 15-16, and January 15-16.
 Back in the Meiji Period (1868-1912), scraps of fabric known as "boro" were traded at the market.
 Nowadays, the Setagaya Boro-ichi flea market features a wide array of vendors selling everything from food to antiques.

 Grand sumo tournaments are held six times a year, once every two months.
 The New Year Grand Sumo Tournament is held in January, at the Ryogoku Kokugikan arena, a must-see spot for sumo fans.
 Spectators can even enjoy chanko-nabe—known as the food of sumo wrestlers—at a number of on-site restaurants.